IronGremlin/moar_ants/README.md

 A clicker inspired ant colony management "simulator."

-In the future, you will be able to find this project on [itch.io](https://irongremlin.itch.io/moar-ants)
+You can find this project on [itch.io](https://irongremlin.itch.io/moar-ants)

 ## FAQ

 ### What is this for?

 It's a game.
-I'm planning on selling it to real people for actual dollar bills, but probably not very many of them.
+I'm selling it to real people for actual dollar bills, but not very many of them.

 ### What kind of game is it?